mccarrion/bevy_2D_topdown_game/README.md

 # bevy_topdown_game
-Currently, this game is an animated sprite that can move within a set of boundaries on (underneath currently due to a bug) a map dynamically generated based on Tiled configuration.
+Currently, this game is an animated sprite that can move within a set of boundaries on a map dynamically generated based on Tiled configuration.

 # running the game
 Here is how to run the game: